Type Definition skia_safe::gpu::DirectContext

 for the encoded format.

-If SK_BUILD_FOR_MAC or SK_BUILD_FOR_IOS is defined, encoded_image_format
+If SK_BUILD_FOR_MAC or SK_BUILD_FOR_IOS is defined, encoded_image_format can

-additionally be one of: EncodedImageFormat::ICO
+additionally be one of: EncodedImageFormat::ICO, EncodedImageFormat::BMP,

 quality is a platform and format specific metric trading off size and encoding error.
 When used, quality equaling 100 encodes with the least error. quality may be ignored by the encoder.